 How do I achieve success in weight loss?

 Weight loss counseling is critical in helping to eliminate cravings which too often lead to unhealthy food choices.
 Reshaping one's thoughts can go a long way towards reducing a major pitfall which is re-engaging in bad food habits.
+Being able to make changes in diet and lifestyle often takes changing our thought process about both our prior behaviors and the behaviors being recommended for our success.

 What is the next step?